vsrad/radeon-asm-tools/MANUAL.md

 ### General Properties

 * **Profile Name**: name of the current profile.
-* **Deploy Directory**: directory on the remote machine where the project is deployed before starting the debugger.
 * **Remote Machine Address**: IP address of the remote machine.
 To debug kernels locally, start the debug server on your local machine and enter `127.0.0.1` in this field.
 * **Port**: port on the remote machine the debug server is listening on.
 (When started without arguments, the server